sahmedhusain/gigabit/README.md

    WebSocket Connection    Real-time Updates
 ```

-**The Frontend** (Next.js + React) is what you see and interact with.
-It handles the user interface, form submissions, and displays data beautifully.
+**The Frontend** (Next.js + React) handles UI, form flows, and beautifully renders data.

-**The Backend** (Go) is the brains of the operation.
-It processes requests, enforces business rules, manages real-time connections, and coordinates everything.
+**The Backend** (Go) enforces rules, validates input, orchestrates WebSocket sessions, and keeps state consistent.

-**The Database** (SQLite) is our persistent memory.
-It stores all user data, posts, messages, and relationships safely and efficiently.
+**The Database** (SQLite) stores users, posts, chats, events, and relationships with referential integrity.

-**WebSocket Connections** provide the "real-time magic" - instant updates without page refreshes.
+**WebSocket Connections** keep timelines, chats, and notifications moving without page refreshes.

 ### Request Flow Example

 When you create a post:
-1. **Frontend** collects your post data and sends it via API call
+1. Frontend collects the data and sends it via API call.
-2. **Backend** validates the data, checks permissions, and saves to database
+2. Backend validates, checks permissions, and writes to the database.
-3. **Backend** broadcasts the new post to followers via WebSocket
+3. Backend broadcasts the new post to followers via WebSocket.
-4. **Frontend** receives the update and shows the post instantly
+4. Frontend receives the update and renders instantly.
-5. **Database** stores everything permanently
+5. Database keeps the source of truth.

 ### Real-time Flow Example

 When someone sends you a message:
-1. **Sender's Frontend** sends message via WebSocket
+1. Sender's frontend pushes the message over WebSocket.
-2. **Backend** validates sender, saves to database, checks if recipient is online
+2. Backend validates the sender, saves to database, and checks recipient presence.
-3. **Backend** sends message to recipient via WebSocket (if online)
+3. Backend sends the message to the recipient via WebSocket (if online).
-4. **Recipient's Frontend** receives and displays message instantly
+4. Recipient's frontend displays it instantly.
-5. **Backend** stores notification for later if recipient is offline
+5. Backend stores notification for later if the recipient is offline.

+---
-## 🗄️ Database Schema & Relationships
+## 🗄️ Database Schema & Logic

-GigaBit uses SQLite with 25 interconnected tables that create a comprehensive social networking system.
-Below is the complete Entity Relationship Diagram showing how all tables connect:
+SQLite with 25 interconnected tables forms the relational spine.
+Here is the full Entity Relationship Diagram:

 ```mermaid
 erDiagram